 Many of the original paintings are to exhibit for sale alongside in the museums this year.

-During the Anne Lister Birthday Week celebrations 2nd-9th April I will be painting en plein air, weather dependent, around the hall and parkland, you can follow my journey @JaneAustinWatercolour
+During the Anne Lister Birthday Week celebrations at Shibden Hall 2nd-9th April I was painting en plein air when the weather allowed and people were able to follow my chilly and wet journey @JaneAustinWatercolour

 EVENTS IN 2021